-Our Medical segment's 3D printing operations require us to comply with the FDA's and other governmental authorities' laws and regulations regarding the manufacture and production of medical devices, which is costly and could subject us to enforcement action.
+Our Materialise Medical segment's 3D printing operations are required to operate within a quality management system that is compliant with the regulations of various jurisdictions, including the requirements of ISO 13485, and the U.S. Quality System Regulation, which is costly and could subject us to enforcement action.

-We are required to comply with the FDA's Quality System Regulation, or QSR, which covers the methods of documentation of the design, testing, production, control, quality assurance, labeling, packaging, sterilization, storage and shipping of our medical products.
-We are also subject to the regulations of other jurisdictions regarding the manufacturing process for our medical products marketed outside of the United States, including the requirements of ISO 13485.
-The FDA enforces the QSR through periodic announced and unannounced inspections of manufacturing facilities.
-The failure by a manufacture to comply with applicable statutes and regulations administered by the FDA and other regulatory bodies, or the failure to timely and adequately respond to any adverse inspectional observations or product safety issues, could result in, among other things, any of the following enforcement actions:
+We are subject to the regulations of various jurisdictions regarding the manufacturing process for our medical products, including the requirements of ISO 13485.
+Within the United States, we are required to comply with the Quality System Regulation, which covers, among other things, the methods of documentation of the design, testing, production, control, quality assurance, labeling, packaging, sterilization, storage and shipping of our medical products.
+Compliance with these regulations is costly and time-consuming.
+In addition, the FDA enforces the U.S. Quality System Regulation through periodic announced and unannounced inspections of manufacturing facilities.
+The failure by a manufacturer to comply with applicable statutes and regulations administered by the FDA and other regulatory bodies, or the failure to timely and adequately respond to any adverse inspectional observations or product safety issues, could result in, among other things, any of the following enforcement actions:

-- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - customer notifications or repair, replacement, refunds, recall, detention or seizure of our medical products; - operating restrictions or partial suspension or total shutdown of production; - refusing or delaying requests for 510(k) clearance or PMA of new products or modified products; - withdrawing 510(k) clearances or PMAs that have already been granted; - refusal to grant export approval for our medical products; or - criminal prosecution.
+- untitled letters, warning letters, fines, injunctions, consent decrees and civil penalties; - · customer notifications or repair, replacement, refunds, recall, detention or seizure of our medical products; - operating restrictions or partial suspension or total shutdown of production; - refusing or delaying requests for 510(k) clearance or PMA of new products or modified products; - withdrawing 510(k) clearances or PMAs that have already been granted; - refusal to grant export approval for our medical products; or - · criminal prosecution.